RSRawat06/NetDetect/README.md

 * Self-attention RNN to predict infection status given a sequence of network flows which each compose a sequence of packets

-### What's special
-* Applying recurrent networks to not only sequences of packets, but higher level sequences of flows
-* Using attention mechanisms to better identify patterns hiding in the relationships between packets and flows
-* Leverage end-to-end differentiability to learn minimally supervised packet-level encoding

-### Installation
-`docker-compose up --build`
-`bash access_cluster.sh`
-To download ISOT model:
-Inside of Docker container: `python3 -m botnet_attention.isot.download` To download ISCX model:
-Inside of Docker container: `python3 -m botnet_attention.iscx.download` To run training for ISOT:
-Inside of Docker container: `python3 -m botnet_attention.isot.train` To run training for ISCX:
-Inside of Docker container: `python3 -m botnet_attention.iscx.train`

 ### Contributions
 Feel free to make a pull request if you have any suggestions.